Dallas-Fort Worth Core Express Alternatives Analysis

 In addition, the North Central Texas Council of Governments, the metropolitan planning organization for the Dallas-Fort Worth Region, has included high-speed or express passenger rail corridors in its long-range regional transportation plan (Mobility 2040).

-TxDOT and FRA hosted a public open house on June 30, 2015.
+The Federal Railroad Administration initiated the process of evaluating the possibility for a high-speed or express passenger rail line between Fort Worth and Dallas by publishing a notice of intent to prepare an environmental impact statement for such a line.
+TxDOT and the Federal Railroad Administration hosted a public open house on June 30, 2015.
 The meeting focused on potential track location in or near Fort Worth, Haltom City, Richland Hills, Euless, Irving, Arlington, Grand Prairie and Dallas.

 Funding for the Dallas-Fort Worth Core Express environmental study came from the April 2011 U.S. High-Speed Intercity Passenger Rail program grant; it is important to note that there is no funding for construction at this time.
 The Federal Railroad Administration concluded the project in 2017 with the production of an alternatives analysis report.